quasar-team/CanModule/Documentation/sphinx-source/downloading.rst

 The sources
 -----------
-of CanModule can be cloned from github, and are integrated in a cmake build chain:
+CanModule can be cloned from github, and are integrated in a cmake build chain:

 the latest stable release (preferred): git clone **-b latestStable** https://github.com/quasar-team/CanModule.git